 “I build websites for a living,” the conference attendee continued, “so I know how they can work.
 In today’s web world, it’s easy to create something from nothing.
 That was my fear.
 That’s why I’m here.
 And I’m so glad I came…”

-“Now I understand,” began another conference-goer I spoke with this week.
+“Now I understand,” began another conference-goer I spoke with this morning.
 “It’s all about options.
 This is a marketplace of options…”

 “Kathleen, you probably won’t remember,” said one gentleman, “but my wife and I met you at your conference in Panama last year.”

-“I’m delighted to see you again,” I replied, “but, if you don’t mind my asking, if you were at our recent event in Panama… what are you doing here in Las Vegas now?
+“I’m delighted to see you again,” I replied, “but, if you don’t mind my asking, if you were at our recent event in Panama… what are you doing here in Houston now?
 Or did you change your mind about Panama?”

 “No, no,” laughed the man as he looked over at his wife.